rebmullin/whack-a-mole/README.md

 # Requirements

-Best to use v10.15.0 which is the current LTS (long term support) release.
+Best to use node version `10.15.0` which is the current LTS (long term support) release.

 # Commands